 Preserving news (newspapers, news broadcast and wire service content) in the 20th century posed significant challenges for libraries and archives.
-Issues of publication frequency, physical size and poor paper quality, multiple editions, and title changes all conspire to hamper library efforts to make newspapers and related news resources available to any comprehensive degree.
-Collaborative programs like the Foreign Newspaper Microfilm Project, the United States Newspaper Project, and the International Coalition on Newspapers (ICON) were created to confront these challenges.
-Focusing on long-term accessibility, these programs promote cataloging and preservation of newspapers and related primary sources on microfilm.
+Issues of publication frequency, physical size and poor paper quality, multiple editions, and title changes conspired to hamper library efforts to comprehensively preserve and catalog newspaper back files.
+Collaborative programs like the Foreign Newspaper Microfilm Project, the United States Newspaper Project, and the International Coalition on Newspapers (ICON) were created to meet these challenges.
+Focusing on long-term accessibility, these programs promote systematic cataloging and strategic preservation of newspapers in print and on microfilm.

-The past two decades saw the production and consumption of news has change dramatically.
-The “lifecycle” of news (from sourcing of content to distribution of news products) is no longer a linear process culminating in a “final" tangible edition.
+The past two decades have seen the production and consumption of news change dramatically.
+The “life cycle” of news (from sourcing of content to distribution of news products) is no longer a linear process culminating in a fixed, tangible "edition," as it was in the print era.
 It is now a continuous loop of gathering, processing, versioning, output, response, and update.
-Print is fast becoming secondary to Web channels for distribution of news content.
-Therefore preserving news in the electronic environment requires a different set of strategies than that long oursued by libraries.
-CRL's 2011 report Preserving News in the Digital Environment: Mapping the Newspaper Industry in Transition details this lifecycle of electronic and print news and the implications for preserving the journalistic record.
+Therefore preserving the record of digital journalism calls for new strategies.
+CRL's 2011 report Preserving News in the Digital Environment: Mapping the Newspaper Industry in Transition explores in detail the new life cycle of electronic news, and suggests implications of this new life cycle for preservation.

-Some national libraries, research institutions, and historical societies have begun to ingest digital news content.
-Pilot programs have emerged to test models of collecting the electronic equivalent of the “paper of record.”
-However, these efforts only capture a tiny fraction of the entire news ouptut of established organizations (and almost none of the output created by “citizen journalists,” bloggers, and the like).
+Some national libraries, research libraries, and historical societies have in fact begun to ingest digital news content.
+Pilot programs are testing ways of collecting the electronic equivalent of the “paper of record.”
+To date, however, those efforts capture only a small fraction of the ouptut of the major news organizations, and very little of the content produced by “citizen journalists,” bloggers, and the like.

-Legacy content is becoming widely available as digitization efforts provide web access to historic news collections.
+Legacy content, on the other hand, is becoming widely available as digitization efforts provide web access to historic news collections.
 Here there is little uniformity of practice, however, as a host of commercial and non-profit players implement a variety of metadata applications, create “silos” of content that prevent cross-searchability, and impose often restrictive conditions of use and licensing terms.